NYCPlanning/deprecated-labs-zap-api/README.md

 Used by the frontend to get JSON data for a single project.
 Example:`/projects/2018K0356`

-`GET /zap/:zapAcronym` - Get projects for a community district

-Used by the [Community Profiles](https://communityprofiles.planning.nyc.gov/) site to list ZAP projects for a given community district.

 `GET /projects/tiles/:tileid/:z/:x/:y.mvt` - Get a vector tile for the

 `GET /projects/:ceqrnumber` - A redirect query to make predictable URLs for zap projects using only a ceqr number.  if the ceqr number matches a project, returns a 301 redirect to the project page.
 If the ceqr number cannot be found, returns a 301 redirect to the project filter page.

+`GET /projects/:ulurpnumber` - A redirect query to make predictable URLs for zap projects using only a ulurp number.  if the ulurp number matches a project, returns a 301 redirect to the project page.
+If the ulurp number cannot be found, returns a 301 redirect to the project filter page.

+`GET /zap/:zapAcronym` - Get projects for a community district

+Used by the [Community Profiles](https://communityprofiles.planning.nyc.gov/) site to list ZAP projects for a given community district.

 ## Deployment